Research the company on their websites ( check below on how to research)

 How are your body language and facial expression?

 Avoid filler words, such as hmm, um, ah, you know, like, etc.

 Dress for the success

 Watch for shaky and sweaty handshakes

-Practice firm handshake and maintain eye contacts
+Practice a firm handshake and maintain eye contact

 Don’t seat before the interviewer sits down, wait until they ask